Brightify/Reactant/docs/tutorials/notes.md

   }
 }
 ```

+`.with(state:)` is a method that can be called on any Reactant component.
+As you can see, it's a very convenient way to set the initial componentState.
+As of now it's not possible to *require* the `componentState` to be set initially at compile time with this method.
+A workaround for this is to add `initialComponentState` field to the controller's `Properties`.

 **NOTE**: We are using `UUID` to generate IDs of our `Notes`, it will later be invaluable if we wish to not have conflicts in our saved notes.